ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 * [000h forecast](https://weather.gc.ca/grib/HRDPS_HR/HRDPS_nat_ps2p5km_P000_deterministic_e.html)
 * [Non-zero hour forecast](https://weather.gc.ca/grib/HRDPS_HR/HRDPS_ps2p5km_PNONZERO_deterministic_e.html)

-## About the no-data mask for the Continental polar stereographic grid
+## About the no-data mask for the Continental polar-stereographic grid

 Since October, 18th 2016, a mask called "No-data" has been added to our GRIB2 encoding process in order to better represent the areas where data are unavailable.
 This mask only concerns a few grid points with no data, always the same ones, located at the edge of the domain.
 Note that this mask has no negative effect on the product quality.

 ## Support

 If you have any questions about this data, please contact us at: [ec.dps-client.ec@canada.ca](mailto:ec.dps-client.ec@canada.ca)

 ## Announcements from the dd_info mailing list